hirosystems/ordhook/docs/overview.md

 3. **Optimized User Experience**: lighter indexes implies faster queries results, which helps minimizing end user responses time.

-## Predicates
+## Chain hook triggers

 With chainhooks, developers can trigger actions, based on predicates they can write.
-Predicates can, non-exhaustively, be:
+Chainhooks support following predicates non-exhaustively:

 - A certain amount of SIP-10 tokens were transferred.
-- A particular address received some tokens on the Stacks blockchain.
+- A particular blockchain address received some tokens on the Stacks/Bitcoin blockchain.
 - A particular print event was emitted by a contract.
 - A particular contract was involved in a transaction.
 - A quantity of BTC was received on a Bitcoin address.